iocfinc/100DaysOfML/Logs.md

 Just to get some perspective, I have another project due for August 20.
 4 Weeks from now, and I have to cover 8 lessons to get there.
 This will be tough.

-# Day 24: July 30, 2018
+## Day 24: July 30, 2018

 So I have started moving forward in Tensorflow intro for Neural Networks.
 The same time starting to go over the topics in Convolutional Neural Networks.
 I want to do this now so that we can proceed with building the project.
 There is a problem thought, there might be a need to use an external service from Amazon which is the EC2.
 This is a complication but it should be manageable.
 For now I am focusing more on getting towards the project phase.
 I know it would be long but it should be doable.

-# Day 25: July 31, 2018
+## Day 25: July 31, 2018

 And just like that I am 25 days in on this pledge.
 I am actually happy about what I have accomplished so far.
 The learnings and the insights on what could be possible its great.
 I am excited to see how much further I can go on the next 25 days and what I can accomplish after 100 days.

 For now I am focusing on the Convolutional Neural Networks topic and also doing something in parallel with the TensorFlow lesson in part 1.
 I am still wading through it.
 I slipped for some time last week and it has really been stressful lately but it should come back to normal now. __POWER OVERWHELMING__ is the key today.
 I was able to watch the intuition part of CNN from Intro to Deep Learning in Udemy.
 I am still finishing it but I found out that its good to have intuitions first on what is going to be accomplished and then take a deeper dive into the lessons in Udacity.

 With regards to TensorFlow, I am having some issues with the requirements for the environment, for some reason it does not go through and some requirements are not found even though it is installed.
 The little things really are annoying sometimes. :fist: Right now, based on the Udacity progress bar I am 56% in to the TensorFlow lesson and I am 15% in through the Convolutional Neural Networks topic.
 The topics per se are quite small, 2 hours to 4 hours I think.
 Its the processing and the digestion for me that is proving some time.
 For now we shall continue on.
 Pushing through.

+## Day 26: August 1, 2018

+Finally able to finish the __Nerual Networks__ lesson in the Nano-degree.
+I have to move forward and keep this pace.
+The next topics are going to be interesting.
+I am actually still doing the parallel play between the __Convolutional Neural Networks__ and the __Deep Neural Network in TensorFlow__ chapter.
+The reason is that I beleive that TensorFlow is going to be used moving forward in the course.
+I'd much rather nail it down now and build on the knowledge today than go on with the course without an inkling of what is happening.

+So update on this day is that I was able to finish fully my TensorFlow lesson.
+Learned how to do multilayer NN and also learned about a very important topic __creating checkpoints__.
+I emphasize more on _creating checkpoints_ because you are going to need save at some point especially if you are going to process a lot of epochs on a huge data.

+## Day 27: August 2, 2018

+I finally figure out how I can install opencv-python.
+This was the last package that I need to install to run the python notebook for the convolutional layer.
+In case I forget it, I have to run it via pip: __pip install opencv-python__.
+Additional note, it should be while __*inside*__ the environment.
+For now, I'll stick to the videos and note taking.
+Just a side note, the reason I can't download it is because the connection is  :shit: but at least I have the internet so to put things in perspective, I am still lucky :ok_hand:.

+So I am now in CNN, and I have just finished 7 videos.
+Learned on how images are interpreted by computers: bascically as a huge tensor with a base element of a pixel.
+Then we went on to discuss MLPs and how they are used for image classification and where they are trumped by CNNs: the explanation was that CNNs are more suited for multi-dimensional analysis where it looks for coreelation not just in value but also in the relative position of the elements which obviously works well with images.
+Then we went on with Categorical Cross-Entropy for the loss function and how it is going to be used in the context of identifying an image: Basically, the model will output the probabilities of the labels and the error is taken from those probabilities taken together and compared with the probabilities of the one-hot encoded label.
+Then we moved on to validating models in Keras: there was an article about the MNIST data set and how it came to be and also about previous researches done on the data set and its results.
+Also was able to read more on the Keras documentation, I remember it was the __callback__ class where we get to store data of our training runs and see how our model is proceeding with its training.
+Based on the documentation on the __callback__ class there were also some interesting functions like _earlystopping_ which stops the training when the loss or accuracy is not improving and _adjusting LR on plateu_ where the LR is decreased automatically when a patience epoch threshold is met to ensure learning progresses.
+<br>That is all for now, will read more on this blog from [Machine Learning Mastery](https://machinelearningmastery.com/about/).
+I will find a way to download the opencv-python package later.

+## Day 28: August 3, 2018

+So, I was able to finally download the opencv-python package for the aind2 course.
+The plan now is to play around with the values in the network and go over the notebook to come up with the way the model was built. __:yum:__

 ### Current Resources